 21 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets,

 22 even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
 For there is no difference.

 Romans 5:1-2 – NKJV

 1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,

-What are other spiritual significances of this miraculous sign?
+What are the other spiritual significances of this miraculous sign?

 Find out in the next piece!

 Prayer: My Dear Heavenly Father, I give you praise for sending Jesus Christ as the Light to heal me of my spiritual blindness from birth.
-I acknowledge today that I was born spiritually blind and I surrender to Jesus, the true Light, and I begin to see and walk in His Light, in Jesus’ name.
+I acknowledge today that I was born spiritually blind, but I receive Jesus Christ, the true Light today, and I begin to see and walk in His Light, in Jesus’ name.
 Amen.